Mikeyjud401/Hotel-Revenue-Dashboard/README.md

 # Hotel-Revenue-Dashboard
-Excel, SQL, and Power Bi dashboard to track revenue performance across countries.
+This project analyzes sales data from multiple hotel datasets using Microsoft Excel and importing them into SQL.
+Then using Power BI to create an interactive dashboard to track revenue performance across countries.